 The reason command execution is possible with the Shellshock bash vulnerability is that Bash did not sanitise environment variables before it executed them.
 As a result, an attacker can end up executing commands on the target server operating system through nothing but HTTP requests.

 While the Shellshock bash bug is an old vulnerability, there are still thousands of webservers and applications vulnerable to it.
 Just like the Heartbleed vulnerability, leaving the Bash Shellshock vulnerability unpatched is a major security risk.
 This is where Acunetix can help.

-Acunetix is a web application vulnerability scanner which automatically tests the security posture of your web applications, as well as any server security misconfigurations.
-Acunetix allows you to assess web application, and web server security by testing for thousands of vulnerabilities quickly and accurately on a regular basis.
-Acunetix achieves this by combining a re-engineered crawler and scanner with a vast array of highly tuned test cases, intelligently designed to run as fast and efficiently as possible.
+Acunetix is a web application vulnerability scanner, which automatically tests the security posture of your web applications, as well as any server security misconfigurations.
+Acunetix allows you to assess web application and web server security by testing for thousands of vulnerabilities quickly and accurately on a regular basis.
+Acunetix achieves this by combining a crawler and scanner with a vast array of highly tuned test cases, intelligently designed to run as fast and efficiently as possible.

-Finally, another area Acunetix excels in, which many other web vulnerability scanners sorely lag behind in is the ability to produce great reports.
-After a vulnerability scan is complete, Acunetix can instantly generate a wide variety of technical and regulatory and compliance reports such as PCI DSS, HIPAA, OWASP Top 10 and many others.
-Additionally, Acunetix also allows users to export discovered vulnerabilities to Issue Trackers such as Atlassian JIRA, GitHub and Microsoft Team Foundation Server (TFS).
+Finally, another area where Acunetix excels, which many other web vulnerability scanners sorely lag behind in, is the ability to produce great reports.
+After a vulnerability scan is complete, Acunetix can instantly generate a wide variety of technical, regulatory, and compliance reports such as PCI DSS, HIPAA, OWASP Top 10, and many others.
+Additionally, Acunetix also allows users to export discovered vulnerabilities to issue trackers such as Atlassian Jira, GitHub, GitLab, Buzilla, Mantis, and Microsoft Team Foundation Server (TFS).

 Learn more about prominent vulnerabilities, keep up with recent product updates, and catch the latest news from Acunetix.